lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 Note the use of base64 encoding throughout the communication protocol (also a bit of hexdump for the nonces to spice things up), this allows the encrypted bytes to be sent between the client and the vault without any issues.

-More could be done to enchance the security of this element of the device, such as exiting remote mode when malformed entries are detected, the session/master key checks fail, or a period of time with no requests passes.
+More could be done to enhance the security of this element of the device, such as exiting remote mode when malformed entries are detected, the session/master key checks fail, or a period of time with no requests passes.
 This is left as an exercise to the reader ;)

 ## Python Client